Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Optimization of OFS problem

-NGOpt is a so-called wizard, which selects an optimization algorithm based on the properties of the considered problem and can switch the algorithm during the minimization process \cite{meunier2021black}.
-The properties include the number of dimensions, presence of noise, type of constraints, etc. We used NGOpt implemented in the Nevergrad platform.
+\utwo{In the previous sections, we introduced several optimization algorithms for SCOP.
+However, the best choice often depends on subtle features of the considered black-box objective function and can only be determined by empirical testing.
+To avoid having to run every algorithm on every instance of the OFS problem, we employ Automated Algorithm Selection (AAS)~\cite{kerschke2019automated}, which uses measurable problem properties to recommend or switch between optimizers on the fly.
+Usually, AAS methods are trained for the specific instances of optimization problems and then applied to previously unseen tasks.
+In our study, we rely on Nevergrad library and its NGOpt to handle this selection process dynamically.
+NGOpt is a so-called wizard, which selects an optimization algorithm based on the properties of the considered problem and can switch the algorithm during the minimization process~\cite{meunier2021black}.
+The properties include the number of dimensions, presence of noise, type of constraints, etc.}